MMacdonald07/Weather_Website/README.md

 npm run start
 ```

-Developer mode can also be used - this will restart the server upon saving a .js or .hbs file:
+Developer mode can also be used - this will run the script with nodemon so the server is restarted upon saving a .js or .hbs file:

 ```bash
 npm run dev